andreacipriani/andreacipriani.github.io/_projects/backend-driven-ui.md

 ### A hybrid approach

 Backend Driven UI can be approached in different ways and the key is deciding how much control should the backend have on the UI.
 More flexibility comes with more challenges and unpredictable behaviors.
-The more layout details you can change, the more the client needs

-On the spectrum, traditional mobile UI is the most simple but less flexible approach, the [Hub framework](https://github.com/spotify/HubFramework) developed at Spotify is to the ultimate dynamic approach, a web browser.
-In web development, the layout is sent by the backend (e.g.: HTML and css) and fully interpreted by the client, but you will agree that implementing a browser from scratch isn't an easy job.
+If traditional mobile UI is the simplest but less flexible approach, the [Hub framework](https://github.com/spotify/HubFramework) developed at Spotify is biased towards customization and, at the end of the spectrum, a web browser gives maximum flexibility for the highest cost.

-In this project, we followed a hybrid approach, blending the flexibility of traditional frontend development with the dynamic control afforded by backend systems.
-In my experience, the sweet spot is somewhere in the middle: you can predefine a comprehensive set of UI elements to form the building blocks of your interfaces (hardcoded in the clients) and gave *some* control over them from the backend.
-For example, you can have some generic `UITableViewCell`s with optional labels and images that can be filled by the backend.

-When a hybrid backend driven UI approach is well implemented, building a new page in your app is a matter of using the existing UI catalog (that works well with a [design system](https://www.figma.com/blog/design-systems-101-what-is-a-design-system/)) to build the layout and just send that from the backend with its data.

 <div class="row">
     {% include figure.liquid loading="eager" path="assets/img/bdui-compromise" title="BDUI compromise" class="img-fluid rounded z-depth-1" %}